 - Pin notes: Both allow pinning the notes to the top.

 - Widgets: Both offer widgets on iOS.
-Google Keep comes with new notes options, while Apple Notes displays a few notes with a new note option.
+Google Keep comes with a new note option, while Apple Notes displays a few notes with a new note option.

 - iPad and Apple Watch: Google Keep and Apple Notes support the iPad and Apple Watch to add notes quickly.